Document status: ⚠️ DRAFT

 CRA Recitals are for explaining the background and context for the regulation.
 The ordering is the same as in the Articles.
 These are for interpretation, and not legally binding.

-• Recital (34): Exercise due diligence when integrating third-party components (page 39)
+• Recital (34): Exercise due diligence when integrating third-party components (pages 8-9)

 CRA Articles